frhnsdk/bujhinAI/README.md

 2. Enter a concept in the text box.
 3. Click the "Get Analogy" button.
 4. The generated analogy will be displayed below the text box.

+## Download PDF with caption

+The web UI includes a "Download as PDF" button.
+When you click it the UI will prompt you to enter a caption.
+The resulting PDF includes these sections in this order:

+1. Caption — the caption you entered in the prompt (also used to build the filename)
+2. Definition — the input text you provided in the left textarea
+3. Generated response — the analogy produced by the model

+The filename is sanitized and appended with a timestamp.
+If you'd prefer a modal instead of the browser prompt, I can add a Bootstrap modal to the template and wire it to the same behavior.